bryance-oyang/gpu_finite_element/README.md

 # gpu_finite_element
-GPU accelerated structural stress analysis using the finite element method proof of concept.
+GPU accelerated structural stress analysis using the finite element method.

-Needs CUDA installation; compile with `make gpu`.
-Has non-GPU version too without CUDA dependency (`make` or `make openmp`).
+## Compiling
+gcc >= v4.7.0, make, POSIX (aka not Windows)
+- `make gpu`: depends on existing CUDA installation (`nvcc`) and NVIDIA graphics card for GPU acceleration
+- `make`: no dependencies; non-GPU, CPU-only
+- `make openmp`: compiler needs to support OpenMP; non-GPU, CPU-only
+- `make animate`: slow down iterative solver to animate/visualize convergence; non-GPU, CPU-only

 ## Notes
 If $\psi^j$ is a small displacement field with $j$ indexing the spatial directions, then the strain is